Math Humor

 * * *

-Question: How many software engineers does it take to change a lightbulb?
+Question: How many software engineers does it take to change a light bulb?

 Answer: None, it's a hardware problem.